Simo3ds/Nexus3DS-ITA/README.md

 ## Building from source

-To build Luma3DS, the following is needed:
+To build Nexus3DS, the following is needed:
 * git
 * [makerom](https://github.com/jakcron/Project_CTR) in `$PATH`
 * [firmtool](https://github.com/TuxSH/firmtool) installed
 * up-to-date devkitARM and libctru:
     * install `dkp-pacman` (or, for distributions that already provide pacman, add repositories): https://devkitpro.org/wiki/devkitPro_pacman
     * install packages from `3ds-dev` metapackage: `sudo dkp-pacman -S 3ds-dev --needed`
-    * while libctru and Luma3DS releases are kept in sync, you may have to build libctru from source for non-release Luma3DS commits
+    * while libctru and Nexus3DS releases are kept in sync, you may have to build libctru from source for non-release Nexus3DS commits

-While Luma3DS releases are bundled with `3ds-hbmenu`, Luma3DS actually compiles into one single file: `boot.firm`.
+Nexus3DS compiles into one single file: `boot.firm`.
 Just copy it over to the root of your SD card ([ftpd](https://github.com/mtheall/ftpd) is the easiest way to do so), and you're done.

 ## Licensing
 This software is licensed under the terms of the GPLv3.
 You can find a copy of the license in the LICENSE.txt file.